vlitzke/kitchenflies/DNAseq/3_mapping/README.md

 The BWA-MEM algorithm performs local alignment.
 It may produce multiple primary alignments for different part of a query sequence.
 This is a crucial feature for long sequences.
 However, some tools such as Picard’s markDuplicates does not work with split alignments.
 One may consider to use option -M to flag shorter split hits as secondary.

-The output of the ‘aln’ command is binary and designed for BWA use only.
-BWA outputs the final alignment in the SAM (Sequence Alignment/Map) format.

 Then we will pipe them into Samtools[^2], filtering with MQ (mapped quality score) > 20.
 Using `samtools view` views and converts SAM/BAM/CRAM files.

 :exclamation: *Computationally and time consuming* :exclamation: